-Seeing the upcoming repeal of the 18th Amendment and knowing his vast bureaucracy would no longer be necessary, Harry got himself appointed as the first commissioner of the Federal Bureau of Narcotics.
-Needing a new demon to pursue, he chose cannabis because it was used mostly by minorities and jazz musicians, two groups unlike to put up much of a fuss.
-After getting some how-to advice from famed yellow journalist William Randolph Hearst, Anslinger embarked on a fearmongering campaign.
-With such notorious propaganda films as Reefer Madness, now a cult classic, Anslinger shrieked that “marihuana is the most violent drug in the history of mankind” and blamed it for causing insanity, sex crimes, and murder.
+With the upcoming repeal of the 18th Amendment, Harry got himself appointed as the first commissioner of the Federal Bureau of Narcotics.
+Knowing his vast bureaucracy would no longer be necessary, he needed a new demon to pursue.
+He chose cannabis because it was used mostly by two groups unlike to put up much of a fuss: ethnic minorities and jazz musicians.
+After getting some how-to advice from famed yellow journalist William Randolph Hearst, Anslinger set out on a fearmongering campaign.
+With such notorious propaganda films as Reefer Madness, now a cult classic, Anslinger lied to Americans, claiming that “marihuana is the most violent drug in the history of mankind” and blamed it for causing insanity, sex crimes, and murder.
 A diehard racist, Harry also claimed it made what he called the “degenerate races” (blacks, Hispanics, and Filipinos) “forget their place in society and think they’re as good as white men.”

 For the gateway drug hypothesis to hold any water, cannabis use must lead to heroin use more often than not, so let’s do some simple division and see for ourselves.
 Readily available data indicate about 25 million U.S. adults smoke marijuana and about 1 million are heroin users.
 This means only about 4% of marijuana users use heroin, which completely contradicts the marijuana-as-gateway-to-heroin argument.
 Statisticians know if you want to determine cause-and-effect, you put the cause (the independent variable) first and the effect (the dependent variable) second.
 When you do this, you see that 96% of cannabis users do not use heroin.

-After all these years, one woefully misunderstood statistic remains all the evidence statistical illiterates believe they need to conclude causality, including the Editorial Board of the Wall Street Journal.
-The crucial takeaway for executives is this – the gatekeepers in your organization know so little about what constitutes correlation and causation that they draw upside-down and ass-backward conclusions just like this – and you are unaware they’re doing it.
+After all these years, one woefully misunderstood statistic remains all the evidence statistical illiterates believe they need to conclude causality, including the Editorial Board of the Wall Street Journal, surprisingly lacking in numeracy, the mathematical equivalent of literacy.
+The crucial takeaway for users of information is this – the people who control the flow of information in most organizations know so little about what constitutes correlation and causation that they draw upside-down and ass-backward conclusions just like Abby and the WSJ – and you are unaware they’re doing it.